 Size doesn’t really matter

 Those who advocate splitting their catalogues will often tell you catalogues get slower when they contain a certain number of images.
-It’s always something like10000, 20000, 50000, or 100000.
+It’s been something like10000 or 20000 in the early days, then 50000, or 100000 was suggested.
 Isn’t it a little suspicious that these numbers rarely coincide, and are always nice round figures?

 The only time catalogue size makes any difference is in backup.
 A big catalogue is naturally slower to back up and is slower performing integrity checks or optimisation.
-So what?
-You don’t do those tasks in valuable time – you leave them running when you knock off for the day.
+But you don’t do those tasks in valuable time – you leave them running when you knock off for the day.

 Lightroom slowdowns are almost always unrelated to the number of pictures in the catalogue.
 Remember that this is a program that covers raw image processing and DAM, so it strains many aspects of your computer and its peripherals.
 Any one of these is more likely to degrade a system’s performance – for example, a graphics driver problem or speed of accessing storage devices, the size of the raw file being processed etc.